 Consider whether the data can be collected directly by ICANN or indirectly (i.e., collected and processed by an independent third-party)

-The WG debated some possible ways to promote the principles described above and came to the conclusion that the collection, anonymization, and aggregation of data by an independent third-party is likely to meet the requirements.
+The WG debated some possible ways to promote the principles described above and came to the conclusion that the collection, anonymization, and aggregation of data by an independent third-party are likely to meet the requirements.
 However, a service provider is expected to require funding and the WG believes that the cost of providing data should not be borne by the contracted parties.

 The WG also cited how issues could be better informed at the “Issue Identification” phase of the Policy Development Process and determined that this could contribute to better management of capacity issues currently experienced in the GNSO.